G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 He said it first, at this point “it is not an issue of awareness…”.
 I agree.
 I think that given all the media everyone’s been forced to swallow in the 21st century, you either have the awareness of the true evil that exists, the actual evil that plagues our world, or you don’t.

 Most people do though.
 Most people are aware.
 Again, it’s why no one cares about this CEO.
 It’s why everyone hates most corporations.
-It is either simple math to someone as to why this is, or you’re they're lost.
+It is either simple math to someone as to why this is, or they're [indecipherable].

 ### Why I Don't Care